Newfoundland vs Norfolk Terrier: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Newfoundland and Norfolk Terrier.
 Newfoundland has very high grooming needs, while Norfolk Terrier requires low (wire coat) maintenance.
 Professional grooming costs reflect these differences: Newfoundland owners typically spend $400-$800 annually on grooming, compared to $0-$200 for Norfolk Terrier.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Brushing, bathing, nail care, and dental hygiene at home handle most of the grooming work.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners